crossid/bitbucket-golang-api/README.md

 Golang implementation for the BitBucket API.

-Please see _v2 API_ section for API coverage, PR are very welcome.
+Please see [v1 API](#v1-api) and [v2 API](#v2-api) sections for API coverage, PR are very welcome.

 # Other projects

 - https://github.com/emicklei/go-bitbucket - not updated for long time, contains very minimal APIs
-- https://github.com/ktrysmt/go-bitbucket - active but we found it not clean enough, insufficient unit tests, no OAUTH support, minimal pagination support.
+- https://github.com/ktrysmt/go-bitbucket - active but we found it not clean enough, insufficient unit tests, no support for v1, no OAUTH support, minimal pagination support.

 # v2 API